 In multi-layered cylindrical windings, we use circular conductors, wound on vertical strips to improve cooling conditions.
 The arrangement creates oil ducts to facilitate better cooling.
 We use this types of winding for high voltage ratings up to 33 kV, 800 kVA and current ratings up to 80 A. The maximum diameter we use for a bare conductor is 4 mm.

-We use helical windings low voltage, high capacity transformers, where current is higher, at the same time windings turns are lesser.
-The output of transformer varies from 160 – 1000 kVA from 0.23-15 kV.
+We use helical windings low voltage, high capacity transformers, where the current is higher, at the same time windings turns are lesser.
+The output of the transformer varies from 160 – 1000 kVA from 0.23-15 kV.
 To secure adequate mechanical strength the cross-sectional area of the strip not made less than 75-100 mm square.
 The maximum number of strips used in parallel to make up a conductor is 16.

 There are three types: